Hudson Riverfront 9/11 Memorial: Description

-The memorial includes two trident-shaped beam recovered from the World Trade Center (WTC) set vertically into an infinity pool, a fountain, and a commemorative plaques.
+The memorial includes two trident-shaped beams recovered from the World Trade Center (WTC) set vertically into an infinity pool, a fountain, and a commemorative plaque.
 The beams stand 30 ft feet tall and at the top are 8 ft wide.
 They weigh 50,000 pounds.
-They serve as visual reference to the parts buildings that withheld and outlasted the damage; Seating at the oval shaped park orients the viewer to the site of the former buildings in Lower Manhattan.
+They serve as visual reference to the parts of the buildings that withheld and outlasted the damage; Seating at the oval shaped park orients the viewer to the site of the former buildings in Lower Manhattan.

 Tridents

-An iconic architectural feature of exterior of WTC was three-pronged decorative and structural elements at its base, commonly referred to as "tridents", for their three-tine fork-like shape.
+An iconic architectural feature of the exterior of the WTC were the three-pronged decorative and structural elements at its base, commonly referred to as "tridents", for their three-tine fork-like shape.
 The tridents were formed by massive steel beams rising from the base of the towers along the exterior walls.
 At the seventh story, the aluminum-clad beams divided into three smaller beams that continued to the 110th floor of each tower.
 They were produced by Lukens Steel Company, and nicknamed "trees".

 After the attacks, several sections of the towers' lower facade remained standing.
 They were eventually dismantled and stored in Hangar 17 at JFK Airport along with other artifacts.
 The beams had to be cut into lengths of 30 ft to fit onto trucks to be carted off the WTC site.

 One trident is at the entrance of the Terrorist Screening Center in Vienna, Virginia.
 Two of the tridents have been re-assembled in the interior of the National September 11 Memorial & Museum.
 Others have been returned to Coatesville, Pennsylvania, where they were manufactured, as a memorial at the National Iron and Steel Heritage Museum.